dacapobench/dacapobench/benchmarks/status.md

   * why is CPU utilization low?
   * Still one uguly warning message
 * Update parser to use 'verbose' rather than 'long' for the description field, allowing 'long' to be used as a size.
+* Latency:
+  * Bound buffer size.
+Fill it up then sample to it afterwards.
+Allow size to be specified on command line.
 \\